richardimaoka/alpakka-blog-post/README.md

 ![CassandraSourceExample](CassandraSourceExample.gif)

-As you see in the animation, `CassandraSource` lets you run a CQL query, which fetches `ResultSet` from Cassandra, and passes each `Row` from the `ResultSet` as an element going through Akka Stream.
+As you see in the animation, `CassandraSource` lets you run a CQL query, which fetches `ResultSet` from Cassandra, and passes each `Row` from the `ResultSet` as an element going through Akka Streams.
 Note that the CQL query is only run once.
 It is not something that keeps polling Cassandra given some filtering criteria, and that's why it is suitable for batch-like operations.